ian-whitestone/ian-whitestone.github.io/_posts/2021-03-12-randomization-unit-analysis-unit.md

 #### Varying the conversion rate with sessions per user

-We can again see the superior performance of hte bootstrap & delta method p-values while varying the change in conversion rate as a function of sessions per user, as evident by their uniform distributions under all scenarios.
+We can again see the superior performance of the bootstrap & delta method p-values while varying the change in conversion rate as a function of sessions per user, as evident by their uniform distributions under all scenarios.

 <p align="center">
     <img width="100%" src="{{ site.baseurl }}{% link images/randomization-unit-analysis-unit/p_values_cvr_decay_factor_all.gif %}">